 |Sign ||Upper Motor Neuron ||Lower Motor Neuron ||Myopathic ||Psychogenic |

 |Distribution of weakness ||Pyramidal/regional ||Distal/segmental ||Proximal ||Variable/inconsistent with daily activities |

 |Muscle stretch reflexes ||Hyperactive ||Hypoactive/absent ||Normal/hypoactive ||Normal |

 |Babinski sign ||Present ||Absent ||Absent ||Absent |

 Tone is the resistance of a muscle to passive stretch.
 Increased tone may be of several types.
 Spasticity is the increase in tone associated with disease of upper motor neurons.
 It is velocity-dependent, has a sudden release after reaching a maximum (the “clasp-knife” phenomenon), and predominantly affects the antigravity muscles (i.e., upper-limb flexors and lower-limb extensors).
-Rigidity is hypertonia that is present throughout the range of motion (a “lead pipe” or “plastic” stiffness) and affects flexors and extensors ...
+Rigidity is hypertonia that is present throughout the range of motion (a “lead pipe” or “plastic” stiffness) and affects flexors and extensors equally; it ...